MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 **Can I deploy ARM-based Surface devices with Endpoint Configuration Manager?**

-- Microsoft Endpoint Configuration Manager now [supports Operating System Deployment](/mem/configmgr/core/plan-design/changes/whats-new-in-version-2403#support-for-arm-64-operating-system-deployment) for Windows 11 on Surface Pro 9 with 5G with 5G.
+- Microsoft Endpoint Configuration Manager now [supports Operating System Deployment](/mem/configmgr/core/plan-design/changes/whats-new-in-version-2403#support-for-arm-64-operating-system-deployment) for Windows 11 on Surface Pro 9 with 5G, Surface Pro (11th Edition), and Surface Laptop (7th Edition).

 **How can I deploy ARM-based Surface devices?**

-- Deploy Surface Pro 9 with 5G, Surface Pro (11th Edition), or Surface Laptop (7th edition) via OSD or Windows Autopilot.
+- Deploy Surface Pro (11th Edition), Surface Laptop (7th Edition), or Surface Pro 9 with 5G via OSD or Windows Autopilot.
 - Deploy Surface Pro X via Windows Autopilot.

-**Is a BMR available?**
+**Is a recovery image available?**

-- Yes a BMR is available for Surface Pro X and Surface Pro 9  with 5G.
+- Yes, BMR recovery images are available when devices begin shipping.
 Refer to [Download a recovery image for your Surface](https://support.microsoft.com/surfacerecoveryimage).
-- BMRs for Surface Pro (11th Edition) and Surface Laptop (7th edition) will be available upon commercial availability in September.

 **Is Intune required to manage ARM-based Surface devices?**

 - Intune is recommended but not required.
-Once deployed in Autopilot, you can join ARM-based Surface devices to Microsoft Entra ID or Active Directory (Microsoft Entra hybrid join), where you'll be able to manage the devices with Intune or co-manage them with Endpoint Configuration Manager, which installs the 32-bit x86 ConfigMgr client.
+Once deployed via Autopilot, you can join ARM-based Surface devices to Microsoft Entra ID or Active Directory (Microsoft Entra hybrid join), where you can manage the devices with Intune or co-manage them with Endpoint Configuration Manager, which installs the 32-bit x86 ConfigMgr client.